HectorBst/jsonschema2pojo-androidx-databinding/README.md

 	}
 }
 ```

+### Disable observability for specific fields or classes

 It is possible to exclude fields or classes from observability if they are not concerned by Data Binding, setting the
 JSON property `x-adb-observable` to `false` at property or schema level (if missing or `null` the value is `true`).